-We love where we are here in Bend.
+We love where we are here in Bend, Oregon.
 Sure, I’m ready for spring weather (why, oh why, is it still snowing?), but I know I’ll be happy as a lark come August.
-That said, we’ve always been a nomadic family, and we don’t see that changing in the long-term.
+That said, we’ve always been a nomadic family, and we don’t see that changing in the long term.

 So to keep me going strong here in the land-that-snows-to-welcome-spring, I sat down and scribbled out a Five Year Plan for our family.
-If you’ve read much of me, you know I like things like Family Purpose Statements and celebrating the new year with reflection questions.
+If you’ve read much of me, you know I like things like creating a Rule of Life.

 But this was honestly the first time I’ve written something like a FIVE Year Plan.
 I’ve thought about it, sure, and it’s always fun to answer that question, “Where do you see yourself in ten years?”
 But never have I written out actual, concrete ideas.

 It was eye-opening.
-(And yes, it reminded me of the 75-year plan on Bottle Rocket, if you ever saw that Wes Anderson blip in the late 90s.)
+(And yes, it reminded me of the 75-year plan on Bottle Rocket, if you ever saw that Wes Anderson gem in the 90s.)